-“It’s about 900 degrees in here, so it’s plenty toasty,” says Jannicke Gerner Bjerkås, pointing toward the red-hot furnace.
+“It’s about 900 degrees in here, so it’s nice and hot,” says Jannicke Gerner Bjerkås, pointing toward the red-hot furnace.

 This way, waste that cannot or should not be recycled is used to provide heat for the surrounding neighbourhood, as well as electricity—a process called Combined Heating and Power, or CHP for short.

 Nevertheless, the incineration process itself emits around 400,000 tonnes of carbon dioxide (CO2) per year, which is about 14 percent of the capital city’s total CO2 emissions.
 That makes it the single largest emission in Oslo, corresponding to roughly 200,000 vehicles per year.